lexishanson/match-two/README.md

 ## How to Play

-* To start, select "By Myself" if you'd like to play alone, or "Against Computer" if you'd like a challenge.
-The "Computer" player has a perfect memory, so it's hard to beat!
+* Select "By Myself" or "Against Computer".
+The "Computer" player has a perfect memory, so be ready for a challenge!

 * Cards will be shuffled and displayed on the board.
 Select two cards to flip over to see if they are a match.
 A match is based on the _value_ of the card, not the suit.